Subashji2512/Subashji2512/README.md

 - 👋 Hi, I’m @Subashji2512
-- 👀 I’m interested in web development and game development
+- 👀 I’m interested in web development and data analytics and video editing
 - 🌱 I’m currently learning Btech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me mail me subashjipbk@gmail.com